aaronblohowiak/Push-It/README.md

+# No longer maintained.

+Push-It is no longer maintained.
+If you'd like to become the maintainer, please email me - aaron.blohowiak@gmail.com

 # Introduction

 Push-It gives you an API for realtime pub/sub in the browser.
 On the server, it gives you hooks for security and message routing.
 It is fast and cross-browser compatible.